Asian Studies

 - Proficiency in English

-Application Portfolio
+Application Process

-- Full CV (signed by the applicant)
+- Detailed CV (signed by the applicant)

-- Transcript of academic record
+- Transcript of the academic record of MA studies

-Portfolio submission period: 1 January – 30 April.
+Online application submission period: 1 January – 30 April.

 Admission Process